 As of late there have been a small handful of lenders offering 85% LVR with no LMI as a promotion, this has been a temporary offer which has been a marginal saving for a lot of customers – however it cannot be relied upon to be offered indefinitely.

 Likewise a number of lenders allow customers within certain industries which meet set criteria (income levels, industry membership) access to lending up to 90% LVR with no LMI charge.
-Industry professions can include lawyers, accountants, engineers, doctors etc.
+Industry professions can include lawyers, accountants, engineers, doctors etc. Getting specific advise from a mortgage broking adviser can help you understand your eligibility for this.

 Both a cost and a tool, LMI is an important consideration for all people looking to purchase property.
 LMI can be useful if used correctly and in a measured way.
 By strategically using specific LVR’s you can contain costs and open up options to rapidly grow your portfolio – compared to sitting out of the market saving more funds/waiting for equity growth.